 First, while network control planes are inherently complicated, a P4 data plane captures ground truth for the network—i.e., how it forwards packets—and is therefore an attractive platform for deploying verification technologies.
 By observing and then validating behavior at the data plane level, it is possible to reduce the trusted computing base: the switch operating system, driver, and other low-level components do not need to be trusted.
 Moreover, whereas the control plane tends to be written in a general-purpose language and is correspondingly complex, the data plane is necessarily simple: it is ultimately compiled to an efficient, feed-forward pipeline architecture with simple data types and limited state.
 While verifying general-purpose software is impossible in the general case, data plane verification is both powerful and practical.

 This claim of practicality is grounded in the current state-of-the-art.
 Once the forwarding behavior is defined and known, then forwarding table state defines forwarding behavior.
-For example, if everything is known to be IPv4 forwarded, then the forwarding table state in all routers is enough to define the network behavior.
+For example, if everything is known to be IPv4-forwarded, then the forwarding table state in all routers is enough to define the network behavior.
 This idea has been reduced to practice by techniques like Veriflow and Header Space Analysis (HSA), and is now available commercially.
 Knowing that this state is enough to verify networks with fixed forwarding behavior means that we are “merely” adding one new degree-of-freedom: allowing the network operator to program the forwarding behavior (and evolve it over time) using P4.
 The use of P4 to program the data plane is key: the language carefully excludes features such as loops and pointer-based data structures, which typically make analysis impractical.
-To read more about the opportunity, we recommend the following paper:
+To read more about the opportunity, we recommend a paper by Jed Liu and colleagues.

 J. Liu, et. al. p4v: Practical Verification for Programmable Data Planes.
 ACM SIGCOMM 2018.